 Not to mention how time-consuming it was.
 I would prefer to spend more time making the game server itself better, not having to manage everything around it.

 Luckily today you can get a game server control panel with a nice web interface that makes managing your servers simple.
+For a comprehensive list of hosting providers, check out our guide to game server hosting.

 When it comes to setting up a game server control panel, Pterodactyl should be your first choice.